-Figure 12: The convergent results of the eigenfunction $\psi_0(\mathbf{r})$ given by the HAM approach.
-Solid line: $\beta = 0.05$; Dashed line: $\beta = 0.5$; Dash-dotted line: $\beta = 3$.
+Figure 13 (Color online) The convergent results of the eigenvalue E_1, E_5 and E{10} given by the HAM-based approach versus β .
+Solid line: n = 10; dashed line: n = 5; dash-dotted line: n = 1.

-Finally, it should be emphasized that the basic ideas of the HAM-based approach have general meanings and thus can be widely used to solve other kinds of equations in quantum mechanics and chromodynamics (QCD) so as to gain rigorous, reliable, convergent eigenvalues and eigenfunctions.
-The author would highly suggest to recalculate the whole systems of the quantum mechanics and the chromodynamics (QCD), and then directly compare the convergent theoretical results with the corresponding experimental data.
+Finally, it should be emphasized that the basic ideas of the HAM-based approach have general meanings and thus can be widely used to solve other kinds of equations in quantum mechanics, such as many-body problems and so on, so as to gain rigorous, reliable, convergent eigenvalues and eigenfunctions.
+It provides us an alternative to solve Schrödinger equations in quantum mechanics.